vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/05_tattvatrayachintanAdhikAraH/24_IshvaraH.md

 <details><summary>English</summary>

-All these forms of incarnation are constituted of the substance called s'uddhasattvam
+All these forms of incarnation are constituted of the substance called śuddhasattvam
 and have no connection with karma or its fruits.
-They are therefore called pure creation (s'uddha śrīshti).
+They are therefore called pure creation (śuddha śrīshti).
 </details>

 <details><summary>Español</summary>

-All these forms of incarnation are constituted of the substance called s'uddhasattvam
+All these forms of incarnation are constituted of the substance called śuddhasattvam
 and have no connection with karma or its fruits.
-They are therefore called pure creation (s'uddha śrīshti).
+They are therefore called pure creation (śuddha śrīshti).
 </details>

 <details><summary>मूलम्</summary>